The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 z is carried out vertically, and for

-plotting the x and y axes
+drawing x and y axes

 it is not the angles of their inclination to the horizontal